 My Trip to Bhojeshwar Shiva Temple in Bhojpur

 As mentioned earlier I was in the city of Bhopal to attend the marriage ceremony of one of my friend.
-There were many guests in the ceremony and one of the guest was working in History & Archaeology Department of Bhopal University.
+There were many guests in the ceremony and one of the guests was working in History & Archaeology Department of Bhopal University.
 He informed me that although there are many places to visit in Bhopal, the two must visit places are the Bhojeshwar Temple and the Bhimbetka Caves.
-Due to time constraints it was not possible for me to cover both the places and there for I decided to visit the Bhojeshwar Temple as it was at a closer distance than the Bhimbetka Caves.
+Due to time constraints, it was not possible for me to cover both the places and therefore I decided to visit the Bhojeshwar Temple as it was at a closer distance than the Bhimbetka Caves.

 From Bhopal City to Bhojeshwar Temple in Bhojpur